hainayanda/Pharos/README.md

 }
 ```

-It will not triggered until all the observable is emiting a value.
+It will not be triggered until all the observable is emitting a value.

 ***

 ## Contribute

 You know-how.
-Just clone and do pull request
+Just clone and do a pull request